kameryn1811/Bandcamp-Downloader/README.md

 - The app will prompt to install it automatically

 **Album art and path previews slow to load or not showing at all**
-- Using a VPN, proxy, or any kind of network tunneling (including ISP privacy features) can slow down or block the requests needed to fetch artwork and metadata.
-These calls work best with a direct, low-latency connection, so the extra routing and encryption from a VPN can cause delays.
-- If previews load slowly or not at all, try turning off the VPN temporarily or switching to a different server/location in your VPN that feels faster.
+- VPNs, proxies, or ISP “secure connection” features can block or slow the CDN requests used to fetch artwork.
+Try turning these off or switching to a faster VPN location.
+- Antivirus software with HTTPS/SSL scanning (Kaspersky, ESET, Dr.Web, etc.) may interfere with image requests — temporarily disable these features to test.
+- Bad DNS routing can also cause slow or missing images.
+Switching to 1.1.1.1, 8.8.8.8, or 9.9.9.9 may help.

 ## Audio Quality & Artist Support